 3. Legend Cinema, December 2015.
 As luck would have it, our stay in Phnom Penh coincided with the closing ceremony of the city’s 6th International Film Festival.
 Admittedly curious by the prospect of catching a glimpse of Angelina Jolie and Brad Pitt, we ended up popping our heads in for a look.
 Security was amazingly lax and I could pretty much wander about as I pleased.
 But after an hour or so of watching local pretty young things come and go, we ultimately found the lure of a Mexican dinner much more enticing.

-4. Riverside Promenade, December 2015.
+4. Mekong River Promenade, December 2015.
 A highlight of a visit to Phnom Penh is a stroll down its atmospheric promenade, with amazing views out over The Mekong.
 It’s a really vibrant area, with one side of the street packed with restaurants, bars, cafes and shops, the other chock-a-block with people chatting, sleeping, exercising, dog-walking and playing hackey sack.

 5. Mekong River, December 2015.
 Needless to say a trip out across The Mekong is a must!
 We ended up taking the last boat of the day, a sixty-minute sunset cruise that offered wonderful perspectives of the riverfront architecture and its blending colours.
 This unmissable landmark is the famous Sokha Hotel, a luxurious five star residence with an outdoor pool that has to be seen to be believed!